Exploring the Genetic Link to Sleep Apnea

 Is Sleep Apnea Genetic?
 Understanding the Hereditary Connection

-The question "Is sleep apnea genetic?" has intrigued researchers for years.
+"Is sleep apnea genetic?" has intrigued researchers for years.
 Recent studies suggest a genetic component to sleep apnea.

 Moreover, individuals with a family history of sleep apnea are at a higher risk.
 This suggests a hereditary connection.